Roger-Takeshita/Django_REST_Framework/README.md

      - We do that for security purposes, if we don't define that, the image will run the application with the root account

      ```Python
-       RUN adduser -D user
+       RUN adduser -D dockeruser
-       # adduser = create user
+       # adduser         = create a user
        # -D              = only for running applications
-       # user    = the name of the user
+       # dockeruser      = the name of the user
-       USER user
+       USER dockeruser
-       # USER user = Change the user to user
+       # USER dockeruser = Change the user to dockeruser
      ```

   ```Python